API Documentation

 Examples

-Given a timeseries ‘series’ and some ruleset ‘rset’:
+Given a time series ‘series’ and some ruleset ‘rset’:

 >>> d = Detector(series)